 Sorry, Black Friday fans, but this isn't always true.
 Black Friday has some of the best deals of the year, but only on certain products — on others, you may be better off shopping on Thanksgiving or Cyber Monday.
 Don't get so caught up in the shopping holiday hype that you forget to consider whether you're getting a great buy or just an OK buy.

 While it might not always qualify as the "best" time to shop, the week after Christmas generally offers amazing deals.
+(The Victoria's Secret Semi-Annual Sale usually starts during this week, for example.)
 After shoppers are no longer haunted by the hard deadline of presents, retailers use steep discounts to bring them into stores — where customers can clear out holiday inventory.
 And like other types of holiday creep, some of these post-Christmas sales actually start before Christmas.

 Though it's true that retailers are eager to get rid of old, outdated inventory when new products come out, not all products have straightforward release schedules.
 Consider cars, which have new models every year.
 It would be natural to assume that in January 2016 dealers wanted to get rid of 2015 models.
 But in reality, the 2016 models were released in the fall, and by January those models were probably long gone.